 The Pastoral Center invests in the Communis Fund of the Diocese of Rochester, Inc. (Communis), a related party through common board members and management.
 Communis was organized by the Diocese for the purpose of offering Diocesan organizations the opportunity to invest collectively to maximize investment opportunities and returns consistent with the duties of stewardship following the mandates of The Code of Canon Law of the Roman Catholic Church.
-The investments are managed by professional investment management firms and are overseen by Communis' Board of Directors.
+The investments are managed by a professional investment management firm and are overseen by Communis' Board of Directors.
 Income is allocated to investors based on the percentage of the ownership interest of their individual funds to the total investment balance.
 Investments are stated at fair value as determined by quoted market prices and Communis' investment managers.

-The Diocese invests in various types of investment securities.
 Investment securities are exposed to various risks, such as interest rate, market, and credit risk.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the accompanying financial statements.